Cogmasters/concord/README.md

 # README

-Orca is a discord bot framework that is designed with minimum dependencies to make bot deployment dead simple.
+Orca is a bot framework that is designed with minimum dependencies to make bot deployment dead simple.
 The primary design goals of this framework are:

 - easy to debug (networking and logic) errors with extensive logging facilities.